susannamau/susannamau/README.md

 ### I'm Susanna Maugeri 👋🏻

-📚 I'm a Data Science student at University of Milan - Bicocca with a background in Statistics and Information Management
+📚 I'm a Data Scientist with a background in Statistics and Information Management

 👩🏼‍💻 Passionate about Statistics, Computer Science and new technologies

-📍 Currently working at DG Statistics @ ECB - please note views expressed are my own
+📍 Currently working @ BPER Banca - please note views expressed are my own

 ❤️‍🔥 I love learning new things and starting new projects